-(F, S, SUM) A survey and applications course in calculus designed for students in business, life sciences and social sciences.
+Description: Description: A survey and applications course in calculus designed for students in business, life sciences and social sciences.
 Topics include limits, differentiation, curve sketching, exponential and logarithmic functions with applications, integration and multivariable calculus.
 Computer assisted, WWW, and hybrid versions of this course may be offered in addition to the traditional format.

-Prerequisite: College Algebra (MATH 1203) or College Algebra with Review (MATH 1203R) with a "C" or better, or appropriate placement scores (see placement chart).
-NOTE: Survey of Calculus is NOT a prerequisite for Calculus I (MATH 2554)
+Eligibility Requirement: Completion of MATH 1203 or higher-level Mathematics course (excluding MATH 1313) with a grade greater than or equal to C or receive an appropriate placement score (see placement chart).